toxinu/leselys/README.rst

 Storage and session backends are Python modules, you can easily write your own.
 Take a look at the `MongoDB storage backend`_.

+Leselys automagically fetch new stories with it's refresher worker, and automagically (again), purge our stories database with it's retention task.

 License
 -------